Jackie Evancho discography

-This article is the discography of American classical crossover singer Jackie Evancho and includes all the studio albums, live albums, EPs and charted singles, as well as the peak chart positions, for the United States (Billboard 200, Billboard's Classical Albums and Classical Digital Songs), Canada, Ireland, Japan, Mexico, New Zealand and United Kingdom.
+This article is the discography of American singer Jackie Evancho and includes all the studio albums, live albums, EPs and singles, as well as the peak chart positions, for the United States (Billboard 200, Billboard's Classical Albums and Classical Digital Songs), Canada, Ireland, Japan, Mexico, New Zealand and United Kingdom.
 It also shows the relevant certifications from RIAA and Music Canada, and related sales figures.

-Evancho has released nine studio albums and an EP, in addition to singles and music videos.
-Six of Evancho's studio albums and her EP have charted on the Billboard 200, four of them in the top 15, and nearly three dozen of her songs have charted on the US Classical Digital Songs chart.
+Evancho has released nine studio albums and 3 EPs, in addition to singles and music videos.
+Seven of Evancho's studio albums and her first EP have charted on the Billboard 200, four of them in the top 11, and three dozen of her songs have charted on the US Classical Digital Songs chart, Holiday Digital Songs chart or Adult Contemporary chart.
 Between November 2010 and October 2012, Evancho sold an estimated 2.1 million albums domestically.
 By 2015, she had sold over 3 million albums.
 She has also released three live albums, all produced by PBS, based on three of her studio albums.

-Evancho's eighth studio album, The Debut (2019), was her eighth consecutive No. 1 release on Billboard's Classical Albums Chart.
+From 2010 to 2019, Evancho released eight consecutive No. 1 discs on Billboard's Classical Albums Chart.